fairlearn/fairlearn/docs/user_guide/mitigation.rst

 RejectOptionClassifier
 ~~~~~~~~~~~~~~~~~~~~~~~

 What it does
 ^^^^^^^^^^^^^^
 :class:`RejectOptionClassifier` is a postprocessing technique that is
-based on the intuitive hypothesis that biased decisions are more likely to be made close
+based on the hypothesis that "biased" decisions are more likely to be made close
 to the decision boundary.
 Translating this hypothesis to a relatable context: a decision you have
 made is more likely to be wrong if you are not very certain that this decision is the correct one.
-Therefore, :class:`RejectOptionClassifier` splits all predictions into two categories: predictions
+:class:`RejectOptionClassifier` implements this idea by splitting all predictions into two
-made with sufficient certainty, and predictions made with insufficient certainty.
-The latter
+categories: predictions made with sufficient certainty, and predictions made with insufficient
-category is also called the **critical region**.
-It is hypothesized that in this area of low
+certainty.
+The latter category is also called the **critical region**.
+It is hypothesized that
-certainty, one group will, unfairly, be selected more often than another group (in our hospital
+in this area of low certainty, one group will, unfairly, be selected more often than another
-example, this refers to being selected for the primary care program (=receive label 1)).
+group.
+In our hospital example, this refers to being selected for the primary care program
-:class:`RejectOptionClassifier` tries to counter this by labeling all instances inside the
+(=receive label 1). :class:`RejectOptionClassifier` tries to counter this by labeling all
-critical region based on the group to which they belong.
-All instances from the group hypothesized
+instances inside the critical region based on the group to which they belong.
+All instances from
-to be selected less (set with the parameter :code:`group_to_upselect`) will be selected,
+the group hypothesized to be selected less (set with the parameter :code:`group_to_upselect`)
-whilst all instances from the other group (set with the parameter :code:`group_to_downselect`)
+will be selected, whilst all instances from the other group
-will not be selected.
-Outside the critical region, the result of the classification remains
+(set with the parameter :code:`group_to_downselect`) will not be selected.
+Outside the critical
-unchanged.
-Because of this split into two groups, the sensitive feature is expected to be binary.
+region, the result of the classification remains unchanged.
+Note that the sensitive feature is
+expected to be binary.

 The size of the critical region is regulated by the parameter :code:`critical_width`
 (0 <= :code:`critical_width` <= 1); it contains all instances that have a probability to get 1